Redistributing wealth is a must to avoid class division and emergence of ‘two Singapores’: Pritam

 Noting the tax increases on high-end property and luxury vehicles announced in Budget 2023, Mr Singh said the WP supports the idea of a progressive society where those who earn more pay proportionally more in taxes.

-In his Budget speech, Deputy Prime Minister Lawrence Wong also announced that the Central Provident Fund (CPF) monthly salary ceiling would be raised from $6,000 to $8,000, to help middle-income Singaporeans save more for retirement.
+In his Budget speech, Deputy Prime Minister and Finance Minister Lawrence Wong also announced that the Central Provident Fund (CPF) monthly salary ceiling would be raised from $6,000 to $8,000 to help middle-income Singaporeans save more for retirement.

-He said reducing the contribution to the Ordinary Account by 1 per cent to 2 per cent in a person’s early years, in favour of the higher interest-bearing Special Account, would better serve Singaporeans’ retirement needs.
+He said reducing the contribution to the Ordinary Account by 1 to 2 percentage points in a person’s early years, in favour of the higher interest-bearing Special Account, would better serve Singaporeans’ retirement needs.

 On the affordability of Housing Board resale flats, Mr Singh questioned whether the Government considered what effect it would have on property prices to provide higher grants to first-time buyers.